HubSpot pricing explained: Is it the right choice for you in 2026?

 -

-Enterprise: For large companies that need advanced controls, security, and scalability.
+Enterprise: The ultimate solution for large organizations needing advanced controls, security, and global scalability.

 -

-Seats: HubSpot has different kinds of user access, which they call "seats."
-"Core Seats" give you general access to the tools in your plan.
-But if you want the more advanced features in the Sales or Service Hubs (on Professional or Enterprise tiers), you'll need to pay for dedicated "Sales Seats" or "Service Seats."
+Seats: HubSpot utilizes different user access levels called "seats."
+"Core Seats" provide general access to your plan's tools.
+For those who need the specialized, high-power features in Sales or Service Hubs at the Professional or Enterprise levels, dedicated "Sales Seats" or "Service Seats" are available.

 -